Black-Qube-Analytica/odoo/README.md

 admin:$apr1$ruca84Hq$mbjdMZBAG.KWn7vfN/SNK/
 ```

+Take note of this password, you'll use it in the next step.

-7; Open traefik_dynamic.toml and past it there:
+7; Open traefik_dynamic.toml and past it there (where it says admin:<pass_goes_here>):

 ```bash
 cd ../net && nano traefik_dynamic.toml